Associate Professor in Small Animal Surgery

 The University values courage and creativity; openness and engagement; inclusion and diversity; and respect and integrity.
 As such, we see the importance of recruiting talent aligned to these values and are looking for an Associate Professor in Small Animal Surgery who has:

-- a PhD or equivalent specialist veterinary surgeon qualifications
+- a PhD or specialist qualification

 - Veterinary Science degree registered to practice in New South Wales